CornerstonePres/cornerstone-pres/_events/2020-12-29-pastor-jens-jottings.md

 For more information I encourage you to read a commentary such as: *The Interpreter's Bible, Interpretation Commentary, Matthew Henry's Commentary, John Calvin's Commentary*.
 There is a long list of commentaries available.
 If you are a member of Cornerstone and would like more information, Pastor Jen is willing to lend you a commentary.
 Please speak with her directly.

-I will update this page every Tuesday with reflections on the previous week's readings.
-For example: Tuesday, January 5, I will include reflections from the readings for January 1-4, 2021; and, January 12, I will include reflections from the readings for January 5-11, 2021.
-I will **date the entry** below.
+My personal reflections are updated every Tuesday with reflections on the previous week's readings.
+All of the reflections are on this page beginning with the most recent.

+**January 5, 2021**